podenv/podenv/docs/tutorials/create.md

 Any file modifications are trashed when the application die.

-## Access files from the applications
+## Provide access to the host files

 We would like our application to be able to access and modify files from the host filesystem.
 The `--hostfile` capability takes care of exposing host path command line argument to the container.

-You can open a single file using:
+You can access a file using:

 ```ShellSession
 $ podenv-gimp --hostfile /usr/share/pixmaps/fedora-logo.png